jariperttunen/lukeghg/GHG_INVENTORY_RESULT_FILES.md

 GHG inventory has common *de facto* abberviations for land use classes and land use changes.
 For example FL is Forest land, GL is Grassland and FL-GL means Forest land converted to Grassland.
 You can use these abbreviations in file names to detail the contents of the file.
+If you think to use word abbreviation make sure it is commonly known in the GHG inventory.
+Otherwise write the word without shortening it.

 Use english words only in file names, do not mix finnish words with english.